My Genealogy Story

 One of my earliest memories is of my Grandmother telling stories of her life that began in rural Aberdeenshire at the turn of the Twentieth century.
 It kindled a passion that grew over the years as I researched our own family.

-A journey that has gone beyond the boundaries of Scotland as family moved for work or in search or an improved standard of living in Canada, USA, Africa and Australasia.
+A journey that has gone beyond the boundaries of Scotland as the family moved for work or in search or an improved standard of living in Canada, USA, Africa and Australasia.

 Family History Skills

-Through my own research I am familiar with a wide range of resources for Scotland, England and beyond.
+Through my own research, I am familiar with a wide range of resources for Scotland, England and beyond.
 Each commission brings new and exciting challenges.
 Some examples of the research I have undertaken includes tracing the history of a Quaker family from Surrey to Glasgow; locating records for Prisoner of War camps and tracing living descendants in Zimbabwe.

-I am a member of the Association of Professional Genealogists, and adhere to the APG Code of Ethics.
+I am a member of the Association of Professional Genealogists and adhere to the APG Code of Ethics.

-From my initial scientific degree I learned to apply a methodical and analytical approach to any task.
+From my initial scientific degree, I learned to apply a methodical and analytical approach to any task.
 My business career in office management and accounts added complementary skills in gathering, analysing and presenting facts in a clear and accurate manner.